ILLUMINATION-PROJECT/website/README.md

 #### Relevant files and folders for editing or adding content:

-1. index.html: home page
+1. home page: index.html
-2. project.md: project page
+2. project page: project.md
-3. team.md: team page
+3. team page: team.md
-4. assets(folder) : contains all relevant images for the website
+4. relevant images for the website: assets(folder)

 #### Adding new pages:

 1. Please refer to random.md as an example
-2. To create a new page, simple create a new .md (e.g. your_newpage.md) file in the root directory and add the following code block to the top of the file.
+2. To create a new page, simply create a new markdown file (e.g. your_newpage.md) file in the root directory and add the following code block to the top of the file.

         ---
         layout: page